RijinLee/ninja-graphQL/readme.md

 app.js

-- route graphql schema with express schema.js
+- route graphql schema with express

+schema.js

-- used to define object types, their relationships, and root query Object Types
+- used to define object types, their relationships, and root query

+Object Types

 - the "models"
 - use parent as arg for nested types

 Root Query

 - the landing zone of a graphql query
 - fields - contain the actual query names
-- resolves - contain the code to get data from db Mutation
+- resolves - contain the code to get data from db

+Mutation

-- NonNull: a certain field is required, cant accept null Other
+- NonNull: a certain field is required, cant accept null

+Other

-- GraphQLID is ID just for graphql but still string type for JS react-apollo
+- GraphQLID is ID just for graphql but still string type for JS

-- graphql: attaches graphql queries to react components
-- compose: attaching multiple grapql queries tto a react component (removed from react-apollo)
-- import: as compose from "lodash.flowright"
-  apollo-boost
+apollo-client

 - gql: graphql-javascript parser
   Client-side graphql
 - query variables - making state as input values for client side mutation function